NohaTech/Seafile-best-practices-for-Ubuntu/Seafile-Guides/ignore-list-clients.md

 # Ignore list for Seafile clients
+This works for Windows, Linux and macOS clients.
 You can if you want ignore files and folders for sync.
 What you need to do is that you need to create a file named seafile-ignore.txt in the library where the files and folders are located that you want to ignore and then the rules for that library are sett, so you need to create this file for every library that you have.
 If you want to ignore a folder you can write it like this.